praka07/dsa-solutions/README.md

    ### Problems ###
    * Given an integer N find the min no of squares needed to make the sum N
    * N=6, 2 square 2+1 square 2+ 1 square 2
+   * find total number ways in which N peopele can party

 ## 17. Graphs